DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 These declarations will trigger payment from DfE to providers.

+When providers submit declarations, API response bodies will include data about which financial statement the given declaration applies to.
+Providers can then [view financial statement payment dates](/api-reference/ecf/guidance/#view-financial-statement-payment-dates) to check when the invoicing period, and expected payment date, will be for the given declaration.

 ### Test the ability to submit declarations in sandbox ahead of time

 `X-With-Server-Date` is a custom JSON header supported in the sandbox environment.
 It lets providers test their integrations and ensure they are able to submit declarations for future milestone dates.